lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

     Multi-class area under the curve: 99.9%

-The AUC score is 99.9% which is a slight improvement upon QDA.
-This backs up the notion that the classes are not well separated, where multinominal logisitic model performs better than LDA.
+The AUC score is 99.9%, which is a slight improvement upon QDA.
+This backs up the notion that the classes are not well separated, where multinominal logisitic model is able to perform better than LDA.

 Note: The graph is not plotted since the PCA does not show the same shape previously shown due to sampling a portion of the original data.

 <h1>Random Forest</h1>

 Random Forest can also be used as a classification model instead of a regression model that was used in missing value imputation.
-The advantages and disadvantages of random forest regression are applied to the classifier model.
+The advantages and disadvantages of random forest regression also applies to the classifier model.
 Random forest provides an alternative to LDA, QDA and Multinominal logistic regression as it segments the predictor space into a number of simple regions, which works well with non-linear and complex relationship between the features.

 ```R